Scandinavian Capital Exchange

 M. Hauschildt et Cie Zurich (1973)

 An unlimited partnership in Zurich operating as a bullion dealer with the objective to get a full Swiss banking licence within ten years.
+This was the company I expected most from in the future, operating as a private bank in Switzerland.
 Bryan Jeeves and I were the unlimited partners.
-Bryan Jeeves was respected Honorary Consul in Liechtenstein and specialised in corporate fiscal matters, foundations and trusteeship.
-Due to my arrest and the event in Scandinavia, Bryan Jeeves went on to form his own group of companies the Jeeves Group with offices all over the world.
+Bryan Jeeves was a respected British Honorary Consul in Liechtenstein and specialised in corporate fiscal matters, foundations and trusteeship.
+Due to my arrest, long pre-trial incarceration and the event in Scandinavia, Bryan Jeeves went on to form his own group of companies the Jeeves Group with offices all over the world.

 M.Hauschildt et Cie had net assets in excess of SFr.
 6,000,000 at the time of my arrest (see They Stole a Fortune From Me).
 The financial statement below shows the period 1976-1980.